Hortobágy National Park

 Hortobágy ([ˈhortobaːɟ]) is an 800 km2 national park in eastern Hungary, rich with folklore and cultural history.
-The park, a part of the Alföld (Great Plain), was designated as a national park in 1973 (the first in Hungary), and elected among the World Heritage sites in 1999.
+The park, a part of the Alföld (Great Plain), was designated as a national park in 1973 (the first in Hungary), and elected among the World Heritage Sites in 1999.
 The Hortobágy is Hungary's largest protected area, and the largest semi-natural grassland in Europe.

 Until recently it was believed that this alkaline steppe was formed by the clear cutting of huge forests in the Middle Ages, followed by measures to control the course of the Tisza River, allegedly resulting in the soil's current structure and pH.
 However, Hortobágy is much older, with alkalinization estimated to have started ten thousand years ago, when the Tisza first found its way through the Great Hungarian Plain, cutting off many streams from their sources in the Northern Mountains.
 The formation was finished by grazing animals and wild horses during the Ice Age, followed by domesticated animals.
+The site was inscribed on the UNESCO World Heritage List in 1999 because of its long cultural history (stretching back more than four millennia), its scenery, and its testimony to traditional methods of pastoralism.

 One of its most iconic sites is the Nine-holed Bridge.
 Traditional T-shaped sweep wells dot the landscape, as well as the occasional mirage of trees shimmering in the reflected heat of the puszta (steppe).
 Part of the national park is a dark sky preserve.

 Hortobágy has also had more negative connotations, as a site of forced labor under the communist regime.

 Flora and fauna

-Hortobágy is a steppe, a grassy plain with Hungarian Grey cattle, racka, water buffalo, and horses tended by mounted herdsmen called Csikós.
-It provides habitat for various species including 342 species of birds.
-The red-footed falcon, stone curlew, great bustard and European roller are represented by breeding populations.
+Hortobágy is a steppe, a grassy plain with Hungarian Grey cattle, racka, Italian Mediterranean buffalo, and Nonius horses tended by mounted herdsmen called csikós.
+It provides habitat for various species including the nominate subspecies of both the roe deer, and European wildcat, the European red fox, the European ground squirrel, the southern festoon butterfly, and 342 species of birds.
+The red-footed falcon, stone curlew, great bustard, European roller, saker falcon, eastern imperial eagle, European bee-eater, the nominate subspecies of the Eurasian hoopoe, great egret, common starling, Eurasian spoonbill, grey heron, whiskered tern, black tern, western marsh harrier, and common tern, the white stork, pied avocet, pygmy cormorant, black stork, white-tailed eagle, western greylag goose, eastern European bearded reedling, squacco heron, glossy ibis, wood sandpiper, black-winged stilt, and mute swan are all represented by breeding populations.

-The area is an important stopover site for migrating common cranes, dotterels, and lesser white-fronted geese.
+The area is also an important stopover site for migratory species of birds such as the common crane, dotterel, and lesser white-fronted geese.

-Hortobágy is also a center for the breeding of Taurus cattle, one of several attempts to re-create the extinct aurochs.
+Hortobágy also has a herd of around 25 Przewalski's horses, a breeding center for Taurus cattle, one of several attempts to re-create the extinct aurochs, and just outside the park is an animal hospital and a small zoo for rescued animals that can not be released into the wild such as Eurasian wolves, European jackals, saker falcons, Eurasian griffon vultures, great white pelicans, greylag geese, European wildcat, and Carpathian wild boar.